Skip to Main Content

 Email to a friend

-At a lean, mean 81 minutes, Disney's latest live-action family comedy is somewhat shorter than its title.
+At a lean, mean 81 minutes, this live-action family comedy from Disney is somewhat shorter than its title.
 Treading much the same territory as the

 and a highly unfortunate misprint which involves one of the stars of